Professional Executive Leadership School (PELS)

 - Thoroughness, thoughtfulness, and professionalism demonstrated in letter of interest to the PELS Selection Committee; and

 - Thoroughness, thoughtfulness, and professionalism demonstrated in responses to interview questions.

 Certification and Credit

-The Virginia Association of Chiefs of Police and the University of Richmond jointly awards a certificate of completion to those individuals who successfully complete all phases of the program.
+The Virginia Association of Chiefs of Police and the University of Richmond jointly award a certificate of completion to those individuals who successfully complete all phases of the program.
 In addition, this program has been approved by the Virginia Department of Criminal Justice Services (DCJS) for Partial In-service Credit.
-In-service credits awarded include Legal, Cultural Diversity, and Career Development/Elective.
+In-service credits awarded include legal, cultural diversity, and career development/elective.
 Partial In-service Credit (PIC) forms and certificates of completion will be distributed at the close of the program during the graduation ceremony.

 The Virginia Association of Chiefs of Police does not discriminate on the basis of race, color, national origin, religion, gender, sexual orientation, disability, or age in its programs or activities, including education policies, admissions policies, scholarships, and other programs.
 The following position has been designated to handle inquiries regarding the VACP's non-discrimination policies: